JHillard/RedAlert/docs/source/index.rst

 License
 -------

-The project is licensed under the MIT something or other If you decide to use it, I ask that you send me an email (RedAlertBot@gmail.com) just saying hello.
+The project is licensed under the MIT something or other.
+If you decide to do something with the code, I ask that you send me an email (RedAlertBot@gmail.com) just saying hello.
 I'd love to know who is using the code.

 You can view it here: :ref:`license`